ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ### Theory about Scapy

-Scapy is library used for interacting with the packets on the network.
+Scapy is a library used for interacting with the packets on the network.
 It has several functionalities through which it is possible to forge and manipulate the packet.
-Through scapy module it would be also possible to create network tools like ARP Spoofer, Network Scanner, packet dumpers etc. For this tasks only the packet manipulating aspects are needed.
+Through scapy module it would be also possible to create network tools like ARP Spoofer, Network Scanner, packet dumpers etc. For these tasks only the packet manipulating aspects are needed.

 To get all network packets of our file, the function rdpcap("path") from Scapy can be used.
 This function takes the path of the file and returns all packets as a scapy list.